Productivity plan 2024/2025

 The plan broadly aligns to the principles set out by the Productivity Institute – adaptive organisational design, technology, and investment in human capital.

-As such, our Productivity Plan is aligned to the Council’s ambition to be ‘great’ across all our services, recognising our priorities for the future are underpinned by a specific focus on innovation and improvement, driven by digital and service transformation, an enhanced focus on identifying savings and income to support the Medium-Term Financial Strategy, whilst improving the customer journey and experience across all services.
+As such, our Productivity Plan is aligned to our ambition to be ‘great’ across all our services, recognising our priorities for the future are underpinned by a specific focus on innovation and improvement, driven by digital and service transformation, an enhanced focus on identifying savings and income to support the medium term financial strategy, whilst improving the customer journey and experience across all services.

 The Productivity Plan summarises: